VRoxa/thepeachspeech/src/assets/articles/the-articles-tooling/the-articles-tooling.en.md

 I have to simplify the solution a bit – rather than trying to understand the *ins* and *outs* of Git as if I was Linus Torvalds.

-Starting by cloning the repository remotely as a non-bare repository allows my to read and write files like a normal human being.
+Starting by cloning the repository remotely as a non-bare repository allows me to read and write files like a normal human being.
 With the standard Node’s file system, this task is really trivial.
 Once the `addOrUpdateFile` is done, I still need a tree representing the current working tree with those changes.
 Using the “base tree” as it is produces the exact same result: an empty commit.

 I am thinking of switching to another tool to manage all *offline* (local) changes.